-A sole proprietorship is a type of unregistered business entity that is owned, managed and controlled by one person.
-Sole proprietorship is the most common type of business in India and it is used by most micro and small businesses operating in the unorganized sectors.
+A sole proprietorship is a type of unregistered business entity that is owned, managed, and controlled by one person.
+A sole proprietorship is the most common type of business in India and it is used by most micro and small businesses operating in the unorganized sectors.

-Proprietorship’s are simple to start and have minimal regulatory compliance requirements for operating.
-This entity is ideal for entrepreneurs who are getting into business for the first time and for small businesses with few clients.
+Proprietorships are simple to start and have minimal regulatory compliance requirements for operating.
+This entity is ideal for entrepreneurs who are getting into business for the first time and small businesses with few clients.

 owner, proprietor someone who owns (is legal possessor of) a business.
 Like “he is the owner of a chain of restaurants”

 The owner of a sole proprietorship business in India is called a proprietor.
 It cannot be a corporate or legal entity.
-The proprietor and the proprietorship are considered to be the same legally entity .
+The proprietor and the proprietorship are considered to be the same legal entity.

 The PAN and other documents of the proprietor are the basis for obtaining all other business registrations and licenses.
 In case of any issues of liability in the business, the proprietor is held personally liable for it.